The Difference Between Concept

 And I'm usually part of a much larger team, since

-there's a lot of people after me who will take the concept art and turn
+there's a lot of people after me who will take the artwork and turn

 it into the final product.